katrin-walter/Phylogenomic_workflow/README.md

-### Bryopsidales_Phylogenomics_workflow
+### Phylogenomic_workflow
-A complete phylogenomic pipeline for green macrophytes
+A complete and easy phylogenomic pipeline using translatorX and iqtree2 with a partitioned dataset for green macrophytes